OUR FUTURE DEPENDS ON PLAY

 Our partner organization IPEMA is the leading resource for research development in the playground industry.
 They have shared their insights on how children are at their highest level of development when they are at play.
 Research shows that outdoor free play gives kids many valuable benefits, including the development of physical, emotional, social and cognitive skills.

 Outdoor play encourages children to develop positive emotional skills that build self-confidence and self-esteem such as risk-analysis, conflict resolution and imaginative dramatic play.
 During free play, kids can use imaginative or pretend play to experience different feelings or outcomes.
-Children with Attention-Deficit Hyperactivity Disorder (ADHD) are able to concentrate better after spending time playing outside, according to Andrea Faber Taylor, University of Illinois, who published in Journal of Attention disorders in 2009.
+Children with Attention-Deficit Hyperactivity Disorder (ADHD) are able to concentrate better after spending time playing outside, according to Andrea Faber Taylor, University of Illinois, who published in the Journal of Attention disorders in 2009.
 Time spent outdoors can also help to reduce stress in children according to the National Wildlife Federation comprehensive report Whole Child: Developing Mind, Body and Spirit through Outdoor Play.

 Outdoor play areas may be one of the first social experiences for some children.
 The development of social skills plays an important role in a child’s maturation process.
 The valuable lessons they learn on the playground will provide a foundation into socially adjusted, well-adapted adults.